Cedar Creek's David Hagaman commits to West Virginia for baseball

 “I’m really excited about it,” Hagaman said.

-He won't be able to sign his letter of intent until fall of his senior year.
+He won’t be able to sign his letter of intent until the fall of his senior year.

 “Baseball was just something I enjoyed more,” Hagaman said.